Datasets change over time, and models should adapt too

 The thick green line shows the error rate of the putative model.
 A drift corresponds to an increase in the error rate.
-At the beginning, the model has a 5% error rate (a good model); then, a drift occurs, and the error rate suddenly jump to 40%; then, a new drift occurs, and the error rate goes up again to 60%; finally, the last drift occurs, and the error rate becomes as bad as 95% (the model is most of the time wrong).
+In the beginning, the model has a 5% error rate (a good model); then, a drift occurs, and the error rate suddenly jumps to 40%; then, a new drift occurs, and the error rate goes up again to 60%; finally, the last drift occurs, and the error rate becomes as bad as 95% (the model is most of the time wrong).
 The blue dots are the stream of the model results, namely a value of 1 when the model makes a mistake, and a value of 0 when the hypothetical prediction is correct.
-They have been randomly sampled in proportion consistent with the error rate in between each drift (e.g. 5% of 1’s and 95% of 0’s when the error rate is 5%), as confirmed by the orange line, which is the a-posteriori error rate inferred from the sampled data, consistent with true underlying one.
+You’ll find randomly sampled blue dots in a proportion consistent with the error rate in between each drift (e.g. 5% of 1’s and 95% of 0’s when the error rate is 5%), as confirmed by the orange line, which is the a-posteriori error rate inferred from the sampled data, consistent with true underlying one.

 So, with the dataset at hand, we can evaluate the performance of the DDM algorithm.
-This is shown in the image below.
+You’ll find this in the image below.

-As before, the detected drifts are marked with red vertical lines.
+As before, we detected drifts with red vertical lines.
 The algorithm can promptly detect the occurrences of drifts in the underlying model performances.
 Again, the scenario here is: there is a putative model that receives a stream of data and creates a corresponding stream of predictions.
-Those predictions are checked against the ground truth, i.e. there should be a way to validate the correctness of such predictions.
+Those predictions are checked against the ground truth, i.e. we need to find a possible way to validate the correctness of such predictions.
 Therefore, we have the stream of the model errors used by the DDM algorithm to look for the occurrence of any drift in the model performance.